The QUEST Toolbox

 Open Access Journals

-Open Access Journal Whitelist - A list of biomedical open access journals that obey certain quality standards.
+Open Access Journal positive list - A list of biomedical open access journals that obey certain quality standards.
 A good starting point if you want to look for suitable open access journals for your research field.
 Contains additional information for each journal like publication costs or typical time until publication.
 Tool link

 Directory of Open Access Journals (DOAJ) - A more in-depth and comprehensive database of open access journals for all research fields.
 Journals have to go through a quality assessment before they are listed on DOAJ.
 Tool link